Schoolforbasics/runbooks/AnacondaRepository.rst

 Optional: Adjust iptables to accept requests on port 80
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The easiest way to enable clients to access an Anaconda Repo on standard
+The easiest way to enable clients to access an Anaconda Repository on standard
 ports is to configure the server to redirect traffic received on
-standard HTTP port 80 to the standard Anaconda Repo HTTP port 8080.
+standard HTTP port 80 to the standard Anaconda Repository HTTP port 8080.

 **NOTE:** These commands assume the default state of iptables on CentOS
 6.7 which is “on” and allowing inbound SSH access on port 22.
 Take